These are the places you can access online loans in Kenya in 2020. The last resort for many of us has been borrowing from creditors.

 - Answer a few personal questions

-The loan is disbursed through your Mpesa account and the minimum loan limit is Ksh 500 with a maximum of Ksh 50,000 at an interest rate of 15%.
+The loan sent to your Mpesa account and the minimum loan limit is Ksh 500, with a maximum of Ksh 50,000 at an interest rate of 15%.

-The loan is to be paid back in weekly instalments for a period of 3 weeks through Mpesa PayBill number 851900.
-Loan defaulters are restricted from qualifying for future loans.
+The loan is to be paid back in weekly instalments for three weeks through Mpesa PayBill number 851900.
+Loan defaulters are restricted from qualifying for future investments.

 See more on how to borrow from Tala Loan App

-Branch International Inc is a San Fransico based company with a branch in Nairobi.
+Branch International Inc is a San Fransico based company with an office in Nairobi.
 It was launched in Kenya in 2015 and has been active ever since.
+So far, Branch is one of the best online loans in Kenya.

-To qualify for a loan using this app, you need to be a registered Mpesa user and have a genuine active Facebook account with usernames matching those in your National ID card.
+To qualify for a loan using this App, you need to be a registered Mpesa user and have a first active Facebook account with usernames matching those in your National ID card.

 - Download and install Branch app from Google Play store

-- provide the required details like Phone number
+- provide the required details like a Phone number

 - National ID number